 He left City in 2017 to join West Ham as an all-time club legend, and has made over 250 Premier League appearances encounting.

 The Big Serb soon became a fan favourite for his no-nonsense style of defending and his ability to pop up with important goals in big games.
-He enjoyed a hugely successful spell at Stamford Bridge making 261 appearances and winning three Premier League titles, three FA Cups, the Europa League and the Champions League.
+He enjoyed a hugely successful spell at Stamford Bridge making 261 appearances, winning three Premier League titles, three FA Cups, the Europa League and the Champions League.

 He left Chelsea in 2017 for Zenit Saint Petersburg and will go down as one of the most consistent performers of the Roman Abramovich era.